This article was last updated on March 31, 2020.

 When it comes to your personal information, always be on guard.
 Share only what is absolutely necessary.

-Jennifer Clover, information security consultant, Wellmark Blue Cross and Blue Shield
+Erin Reese, cyber security incident response manager, Wellmark Blue Cross and Blue Shield

 According to the American Journal of Public Health External Site, 1 in 18 older Americans fall victim to financial fraud or scams annually.
 That figure excludes those who have been financially abused by friends and relatives.
 Overall, it’s estimated that 5.4 percent of older adults experience some form of fraud or scam each year.